Projectslearner/arduino-nano-metal-detector/README.md

 1. **Connect Metal Detector Sensor to Arduino Nano:**
    - Connect the analog pin of the metal detector sensor to an analog pin (e.g., A0) on the Arduino Nano.
-   - Connect one terminal of the LED to a digital pin (e.g., pin 13) on the Arduino Nano.
    - Connect the other terminal of the LED to a current-limiting resistor (optional) and then to ground (GND) of the Arduino Nano.

 #### Instructions